mehmetaliyilmaz0/Azerbaijani-Text-Processing/README.md

 ## 3. Mini Challenges Implemented

-Several "mini-challenges" from the assignment brief were implemented to enhance the pipeline's robustness.
+Several "mini-challenges" were implemented to enhance the pipeline's robustness.

 * **Negation Handling:** The pipeline marks the scope of negation.
 After encountering a negator (e.g., `yox`, `deyil`), the next three tokens are appended with a `_NEG` suffix (e.g., `yaxşı` becomes `yaxşı_NEG`).
 This helps the model learn that `yaxşı` and `yaxşı_NEG` are semantically opposite.
 * **Emoji Mapping:** A small dictionary maps common positive/negative emojis to `<EMO_POS>` and `<EMO_NEG>` tokens (e.g., `😊` → `<EMO_POS>`, `😞` → `<EMO_NEG>`).